sunaku/tork/README.markdown

   1. Absorbs your test execution overhead into a master process.

-  2. Forks to run your test files in parallel, without overhead.
+  2. Forks to run your test files in parallel; overhead inherited.

   3. Avoids running unchanged tests inside changed test files.